medic/cht-docs/content/en/apps/guides/debugging/secure-sharing-of-developer-instance.md

 1. On your local dev box, set up the SSH tunnel with: `ssh -NT -R 8081:127.0.0.1:5988 cht.domain.com`
 1. This assumes your local username is the same as it is on cht.domain.com.
 This command will hang and you may exit when down with `ctrl + c`
 1. In a browser, test again that you now see your local dev instance and it loads correctly at https://cht.domain.com
-1. If needed, reset the Medic Mobile app on your phone so that it prompts which instance to use
+1. If needed, reset the Medic app on your phone so that it prompts which instance to use
 1. In the app on your phone, choose "custom" for which instance to use and enter https://cht.domain.com.
-You should now see your local dev instance in the medic mobile android device.
+You should now see your local dev instance in the Medic Android device.
 Happy testing!

 ## Tunnel command breakdown